Eric Mar: San Francisco Board of Education

 Mar voted in support of eliminating the Junior Reserve Officers' Training Corps in San Francisco high schools.

-In January 2003, Mar, along with School Board members Sara Lipson and Mark Sanchez, backed a resolution that would have created a peace oriented curriculum and established a district-wide anti-war demonstration against the impending 2003 invasion of Iraq.
+In January 2003, Mar, along with Board of Education members Sara Lipson and Mark Sanchez, backed a resolution that would have created a peace oriented curriculum and established a district-wide anti-war demonstration against the impending 2003 invasion of Iraq.
 Several board members, including Ackerman, objected to the resolution, claiming that it was partisan and enabled students to skip school.
 A similar proposal calling for a day of on campus discussion regarding the war in Iraq was later passed.

 Mar was criticized by the Richmond Review for allowing local school children to be bussed across the city rather than to attend school in their neighborhoods like Mar's own child.

 Acrimonious relationship with Arlene Ackerman

 The San Francisco Chronicle blamed Mar and two other Board of Education members for the tense relationship the Board had with former Superintendent Arlene Ackerman:

 What (Ackerman) doesn't need is sniping and second-guessing from elected officials whose job is to set broad policies, not micromanage the superintendent's daily conduct.
 Tensions between school board members and superintendents come with the territory.
 But in San Francisco, those tensions had gone far beyond the limits of acceptability.
 Three board members in particular—Eric Mar, Sarah Lipson and Mark Sanchez—need to start working with Ackerman, not fighting with her virtually on a daily basis.

 Beyond Chron, however, had a different opinion, placing blame instead with Ackerman: At a September 2003 meeting of the Board of Education, Mar was among "three board members with whom Ackerman has locked horns said they remain steadfast in their objections to her management of the district, which they characterize as autocratic and unyielding to differing views."

 The Examiner and Chronicle were supportive of Arlene Ackerman.
 Beyond Chron expressed an opposing view: "If Ackerman had any respect for what public votes mean she would have quit after the November 2004 election because that is what the voters were saying when they rejected the candidacies of Heather Hiles, David Weiner and Coach Kane.
-Instead she stuck around to complain about commissioners city voters chose to re-elect ... [claiming] she represents the "silent majority."Mar was criticized by members of the African-American community after he gave an interview to a Chinese-language newspaper in which he said Ackerman's attitude toward Asian-Americans should be considered in the board of education's yearly evaluation of her performance.
+Instead she stuck around to complain about commissioners city voters chose to re-elect ... [claiming] she represents the "silent majority."Mar was criticized by members of the African-American community after he gave an interview to a Chinese-language newspaper in which he said Ackerman's attitude toward Asian-Americans should be considered in the Board of Education's yearly evaluation of her performance.
 Ackerman is an African-American.
 Cedric Jackson, president of the San Francisco Black Leadership Forum, condemned Mar's actions as "unacceptable, irresponsible, intolerable behavior."